ipfs/community/projects/Monaliza.md

 ## Team Info

 Aina
-- Business Developer
+- Project Manager
+- Background In Corporate Finance
-- Entrepreneur
+- Entrepreneur in Fintech
-- Idea person
+- Consultant
+- Blockchain Professor in a Business School

 Seema
 - Blockchain Backend Developer with a focus on Solidity, Truffle, NodeJS and Infrastructure as Code